energy-iot/meshems/README.md

 The code challenges listed above will be covered during the Port Labs workshop.
 Participants can choose challenges from either Lane A or Lane B based on their interests and requirements.

 ## Contributing
-Feel free to suggest additional integration ideas or contribute to existing challenges.
+Feel free to suggest additional integration ideas via a pull request or contribute to existing challenges.